 Information resources

 For each area of digital literacy, we have selected online resources that can be used to improve one's knowledge and skills.
 We offer links to the University of Basel own's resources as well as further internet links.
+Use the navigation menu above to select the area in which you would like to improve your knowledge and skills.

 Self-test